akki311020003/ineptitech/README.md

-# ineptitech
+# Ineptitech
-Front End repo
+Front End repo for the Ineptitech official site